animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

     {x-data-store-javadoc}/org/apache/geode/security/AuthInitialize.html\[`org.apache.geode.security.AuthInitialize`\]
     interface.

-2. Set the {data-store-name} `security-client-auth-init` (System) property to refer to the custom, application-provided `AuthInitialize` interface.
+2. Set the GemFire `security-client-auth-init` (System) property to refer to the custom, application-provided `AuthInitialize` interface.

-3. Specify the user credentials in a proprietary, {data-store-name}
+3. Specify the user credentials in a proprietary, GemFire `gfsecurity.properties` file.
-    `gfsecurity.properties` file.

 </div>

 <div class="paragraph">

-{sdg-name} simplifies all of those steps by using the same `@EnableSecurity` annotation that was used in the server applications.
+Spring Data for GemFire simplifies all of those steps by using the same `@EnableSecurity` annotation that was used in the server applications.
 In other words, the same `@EnableSecurity` annotation handles security for both client and server applications.
 This feature makes it easier